nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [d/<description>] [m/<money>] [above/<money>] [below/<money>]
 [date/<date>] [before/<date>] [after/<date>] [time/<time>]`

-The following table is a summary of all the [inputs](#glossary-input) this command can accept as search conditions:
+The following table (spanning this and the next page) is a summary of all the [inputs](#glossary-input) this command can accept as search conditions:

 | Input              | Description                                                                                                 | Examples                                                                                                                  |
 |--------------------|-------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------|